Peter D. Hannaford: Political career

 During the Reagan gubernatorial administration, Hannaford was an administrative aide and director of public affairs, in which capacity he supervised the gubernatorial press office.
 From 1972 to 1973, he was the chairman of the California Governor's Consumer Fraud Task Force.
 Hannaford assisted Reagan in the unsuccessful 1976 presidential campaign as the director of issues and research.
 In Reagan's successful 1980 campaign, Hannaford was the senior communications adviser.

 From 1981 to 1992, Hannaford was a member of the public relations advisory committee of the United States Information Agency.
 From 1981 to 1989, he was a trustee of the White House Preservation Fund.
 He served on the advisory committee of Mount Vernon, the Virginia estate of George Washington, from 1986 to 1991.

-For a time he was in business with another Reagan aide, Michael Deaver, in the public relations firm Deaver and Hannaford.
+For a time, he was in business with another Reagan aide, Michael Deaver, in the public relations firm Deaver and Hannaford.
 He moved the business from California to Washington, D.C., in 1984.

-Hannaford served as a member of the foreign policy interest group, the Committee on the Present Danger In 2004, Hannaford saw a "parallel" between the national security threat posed by the former Soviet Union and the danger from terrorism.
-CPD conveys through its lobbying and media activities the message that the war on terror must be won.
+Hannaford served as a member of the Committee on the Present Danger, a foreign policy interest group.
+In 2004, Hannaford saw a "parallel" between the national security threat posed by the former Soviet Union and the danger from terrorism.

 He also served as a director of Citizens for the Republic, a political action committee founded by Reagan in 1977, operated by Lyn Nofziger, disbanded after the 1980 campaign, and revived in 2009 in Alexandria, Virginia, by Craig Shirley, the author of two books on Reagan's presidential campaigns.